 Exclusive interview of the Valery Kavaleuski, Senior analyst of Belarusian Institute of America ( USA)

-How will US relations with the EU develop in 2019?
+How can Brexit affect US relations with the EU?